containers/ramalama/docs/ramalama-run.1.md

 ## OPTIONS

 #### **--help**, **-h**
-Print usage message
+show this help message and exit

 #### **--name**, **-n**
-Name of the container to run the model in.
+name of the container to run the Model in

 #### **--prompt**

-Modify the prompt in the AI Chatbot
+modify the prompt in the AI Chatbot

 ## DESCRIPTION
 Run specified AI Model as a chat bot.
 Ramalama pulls specified AI Model from